Why Minimum Payments Keep You in Debt

 Breaking the Minimum Cycle

-- Pick a fixed monthly payment you can sustain (minimum + $50 is a starting point).
+- Pick a fixed monthly payment you can sustain for at least 12 months—minimum plus $50 is a starting point many households can manage after a brief budget review.

-- Stop new charges on the card you are attacking.
+- Stop new charges on the card you are attacking so daily accrual does not refill what payments drain.

-- Increase fixed payments when minimums drop as balance falls.
+- Increase fixed payments when minimums drop as balance falls, or when income rises, rather than absorbing the difference into lifestyle spending.

 Minimums as a Floor, Not a Strategy

 Treat the minimum as a delinquency guardrail, not a payoff plan.
 The gap between minimum and meaningful payment is where years of interest disappear.
-Model that gap before your next statement closes.
+Model that gap before your next statement closes: enter your balance, APR, and a fixed payment $75 to $150 above your current minimum.
+The months saved will likely surprise you.

 How we explain this